Friday, March 16, 2007

 We then went around to some old buildings and piazzas.
 Piazza della Republicca is a square with with a great carousel and at night musicians came out to serenade.
 We headed over to Piazza della Signora where the David used to be before it was moved to the Galleria del'Accademia.
 The piazza had a copy with some other statues, and it's right next to Gli Uffizi, which is a great Renaissance museum.
 There were long lines because the gallery is small and very famous.

-We also walked over to the Ponte Vecchio, which means Old Bridge.
-It's on of a few bridges that crossed over the River Arno, and it was the only bridge that survived during WWII.
+that crossed over the River Arno, and it was the only bridge that survived during WWII.
 It has been around a long, long time.
 The Medici family used to use it to go to and from their house without having to fraternize with the public.

 Then we had gelato, and we just stopped at the best biscotteria I've ever been to.
 Yum.